SagarPrakashBarad/GalacticDynamos/_sources/sensetivity_to_finite_order/sensetivity_analysis.md

 ## Results

-For the simulation we have the following initial conditions for \(B_r\) and \(B_\phi\) and then use finite difference methods and time-stepping routines to numerically solve the dynamo equations, evolving the magnetic field solutions over time. :
+For the simulation we have the following initial conditions for $B_r$ and $B_\phi$ and then use finite difference methods and time-stepping routines to numerically solve the dynamo equations, evolving the magnetic field solutions over time. :

 $$ B_r(z, t=0) = B_o \cos\left(\frac{3}{2} \pi z\right) $$
 $$ B_\phi(z, t=0) = B_o \cos\left(\frac{1}{2} \pi z\right)$$